 Public transportation between the airport and the city centre can be cheap (1.60euros) and frequent.
 The No. 1 bus stops right outside Merignac Aeroport every 10 minutes and takes a route through town until it reaches the train station Gare St Jean after about 40-50 minutes.
 This bus also intersects at the stop 'Victoire' with the tram line B that runs directly between the symposium venue 'Forum' and the city centre.

 A direct navette bus also connects the airport to the city centre and train station and departs every 1h (single trip 8 euros; tickets can be purchased from the bus driver).
 The journey to the train station usually takes about 30 minutes but can take longer during rush hour.

 You will also find a taxi rank outside the airport.
 Check with the driver how much the fare will be to your hotel or the venue as it can be expensive.
 Expect to pay between 35-45euros.

 The high-speed train (TGV) now only takes ~2hrs to reach Bordeaux 'Gare Saint-Jean' from downtown Paris 'Gare Montparnasse' with trains departing roughly every 45-60 minutes.
 It is also possible to take a direct train to Bordeaux from the Roissy-Charles de Gaulle International airport in Paris in less than 3 hrs however, the service is less frequent.
 Tickets can be purchased in advance at the SNCF webpage.

-There is also a bus line Number 10 direction Beausoleil that can be caught from Rue St Vincent de Paul just outside the train station.
-This bus is a 20 minute ride to Talence and the nearest bus stop to the venue is the Mairie de Talence.
+There is a bus line Number 10 direction Beausoleil that can be caught from Rue St Vincent de Paul just outside the train station.
+This bus is a 20 minute ride to Talence and the nearest bus stop to the venue is called the Mairie de Talence.
 From here it is a 8 minute walk to the Forum tram stop through the Parc du Chateau Peixotto.

 The symposium will be held at L'Agora du Haut-Carre located in Talence.